zzyzek/sandbox/rng/P.md

-Our goal is, from a given set of vertices, $U \in \mathbb{R}^3$, find a subset of vertices, $H \subseteq U$, of the vertices that form a convex polytope fully encompasing $U$.
+Our goal is, from a given set of vertices, $U \in \mathbb{R}^3$, find a subset of vertices, $H \subseteq U$, of the vertices that form a convex polytope fully encompassing $U$.

 A naive $O(|U|^4)$ algorithm simply takes each triplet of points, $p, q, u \in U$, and tests whether the plane constructed from the three points is to